 Accommodation is very comfortable, with generous beds and immaculate en-suite bathrooms that have power showers (no full bath) and many thoughtful details, including pristine white bathrobes and Molton Brown toiletries.

-A good breakfast served on white Villeroy & Boch china, with pristine white cotton napkins, includes a delicious fresh fruit salad, fresh orange juice, good-quality cereals, yoghurts, ham and cheese as well as a sound rendition of the traditional hot breakfast.
+A good breakfast is served in a dining room overlooking the garden (stunning displays of magnolias, azaleas and camellias in spring) and set up with white Villeroy & Boch china and pristine white cotton napkins.
+It includes a delicious fresh fruit salad, fresh orange juice, good-quality cereals, yoghurts, as well as a sound rendition of the traditional hot breakfast and homemade brown bread and scones.

 This is an exceptionally comfortable place to stay and, although no dinner is offered, the restaurants of Cobh and Midleton (or Monkstown, just across the ferry) are not too far away.